Britain's May offers to quit to get her Brexit deal over the line

 If May passes her deal this week, he said parliament’s attempt to find an alternative would stop.

-The uncertainty around Britain’s most significant political and economic move since World War Two, has left allies and investors aghast.
+The uncertainty around Britain’s most significant political and economic move since World War Two has left allies and investors aghast.

 Supporters of Brexit say that, while the divorce might bring short-term instability, in the longer term it will allow the United Kingdom to thrive.
 Opponents say it will leave Britain poorer and weaker, cut off from its main trade partners.